 This might surprise you, but I did not want to be a mother.
 At least not yet.
 I always dreamed of having kids, sure.
 I even thought it might be nice to have them young.
-But when I found out I was pregnant I was devastated.
+But when I found out I was pregnant in January 2018 I was devastated.

 Since I left my job, I had to get new insurance.
-So right before I went to my appointment I figured I would take another pregnancy test.
+So right before I went to my new doctor for my blood work results, I figured I would take another pregnancy test.
+I knew that that would be their first question after 11 months without a period.
 I wanted to be able to go in and tell them without a doubt that I definitely wasn’t pregnant.
 So you can imagine my surprise, when that little pink stick flashed +yes up at me.
 And you better believe I didn’t breathe a word to my husband!
 A quick Google search informed me that while false positives occurred, they were rare.
 And my trip to the doctor a couple days later only confirmed my fears: I was having a baby.
 And it feels awful to say, but I started praying for a miscarriage.
 It was too soon.
 The timing wasn’t right.
 This was going to mess up all of my plans.
 I was terrible for wishing it.
 I thought of all the women who wanted babies.
 Who struggle to have babies.
 And here I was with the perfect husband, a lovely marriage, and a baby on the way that I didn’t want.

 I told my husband that night.
 Of course it happened to be a night that we were already arguing about something else.
 Go figure.
 Thankfully, my husband was much happier than I was.
-We got the blood work results back from the doctor, I followed up with another ultrasound to confirm that I had just caught my pregnancy very early on.
+We got the blood work results back from the doctor, and I followed up with another ultrasound.
+All to confirm that I had just caught my pregnancy very early on.
 From there, I went on to have a safe, successful pregnancy.
 No morning sickness.
 Very few food aversions.
 My only real cravings were brie cheese and chocolate milk.
-But I still struggled on and off.
-Some days I was happy, others I was still sad.
+But I still struggled emotionally.
+Some days I was ok, others I was still sad.
 I knew I would love my daughter, because isn’t that what people always tell you?
 Most days were still a challenge though.
 I could not imagine what life would be like.